Raspberry leaf spot

 Raspberry leaf spot is a plant disease caused by Sphaerulina rubi (syn.
 Cylindrosporium rubi), an ascomycete fungus.
 Early symptoms of infection are dark green spots on young leaves.
 As the disease progresses, these spots turn tan or gray in color.
-Disease management strategies for raspberry leaf spot include the use of genetically resistant raspberry plant varieties, chemical fungicide sprays, and cultural practices such as pruning and thinning out canes.
+Disease management strategies for raspberry leaf spots include the use of genetically resistant raspberry plant varieties, chemical fungicide sprays, and cultural practices such as pruning and thinning out canes.

 Raspberries are an important fruit, mainly grown in Washington, Oregon and California.
 Although they are also grown in the Midwest and northeastern states, the output is not nearly as great due to the colder weathers and shorter growing seasons.
 S. rubi prefers warmer and wetter conditions, which can make raspberry production very difficult in California.

 Hosts and symptoms

 A raspberry leaf spot infection initially causes dark green circular spots on the upper side of young leaves, which will eventually turn tan or gray.
 These spots are typically 1–2 mm in diameter, but can get as big as 4–6 mm.
 These spots can also fall out, causing a shot effect.
 More severe infections can cause leaves to drop prematurely in the late summer and early fall.
+This premature defoliation can result in reduction of plant vigor, and make the plants more susceptible to winter injury.
 Due to the loss of leaves, infected raspberries are more susceptible to winter injury.
 As a result, raspberry leaf spot may not only reduce yield in season, but cause lasting consequence into the next season.

 Raspberry leaf spot is also typically more severe in primocanes (first year canes) than floricanes (second year canes).

 The symptoms of raspberry leaf spot are similar to the symptoms of Raspberry Anthracnose.
 The best way to differentiate between the two fungal diseases is to inspect the stems of the plant.
 Stem lesions are indicative of raspberry anthracnose.

 In 1943, it was discovered that S. rubi only infects raspberry plants.
 Previously, the pathogen had also been blamed for leaf spot on blackberry and dewberry.
 However, Demaree and Wilcox demonstrated the raspberry pathogen could not cause leaf spots on blackberry or dewberry.
 The similar pathogens were also differentiated as perfect and imperfect, as the blackberry leaf spot pathogen didn't have a known sexual stage.
+Additionally, the conidia of Sphaerulina rubi are 3-4.8 x 32-86μm and have 3-9 septa, while the conidia of Sphaerulina westendorpii are 1.5 x 40-55μm and have two to three septa.